AhrimanSefid/bitcoin-bruteforce/README.md

  4. $ 1 - RBF
  5. $ 2 - TBF
  6. $ 3 - OTBF
+ 7. $ 4 - OBF
- 7. $ > 1                                                          # choose the function to use
+ 8. $ > 1                                                          # choose the function to use
- 8. $ How many cores do you want to use (8 available):
+ 9. $ How many cores do you want to use (8 available):
- 9. $ > 8                                                          # choose how many cores you want to use
+10. $ > 8                                                          # choose how many cores you want to use
-10. $
+11. $
-11. $ Starting bruteforce instances in mode: RBF with 8 core(s)    # feedback that it started bruteforcing
+12. $ Starting bruteforce instances in mode: RBF with 8 core(s)    # feedback that it started bruteforcing
 ```

-After line 11 you will see the instances that started, depending on the CPU cores you picked.
+After line 12 you will see the instances that started, depending on the CPU cores you picked.

 ### Found a wallet
 When the bruteforce matches an address in the [wallets.txt](wallets.txt) file.
 It will add or create the found.txt file.
 The Python program will also print the following: